Christina Haack Announces Engagement to Boyfriend Joshua Hall

 Haack captioned the post with five emojis: A heart, an infinity sign, a lock, a key and a ring.
 Fans took to the comments section to send their congratulations.

+The HGTV star also changed her Instagram bio to read: "Mommy. 💍 Josh Hall."

-The post comes a day after Haack shared a photo of her and Hall at the beach in honor of his birthday, alongside some heartfelt words for her beau.
+The news comes a day after Haack shared a photo of her and Hall at the beach in honor of his birthday, alongside some heartfelt words for her beau.

 "Happy birthday baby.
 You give me that teenage kinda love vibe and manly protection," she captioned the image.
 "It's a combo for a lifetime of happiness + success."